Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 Unfortunately, the fund also realized $2.778 million in losses.
 Offsetting those losses were $1.476 million in paper gains.
 Distributions subtracted from the net increase in the fund resulted in $1.162 million being distributed/lost in the fund, as it would be reflected in the NAV.

-On an ongoing basis we see the fund currently has an over-distribution of $307,173, or $.0332 per share.
+On an ongoing basis, we see the fund currently has an over-distribution of $307,173, or $.0332 per share.
 This is the data that is used in populating the "Key Information" provided by sites such as CEF Connect and others.

 Source: CEF Connect